-An inordinate amount of tourists visit Britain each year, flying into Heathrow or Gatwick eager to explore the Kingdom.
+An inordinate amount of tourists visit Britain each year, flying into Heathrow or Gatwick eager to explore England and the rest of the United Kingdom.
 It is a land rich in history, peopled by a race known for their sophisticated ways, honourable demeanour and courage in the face of adversity.

-However, there are parts of Britain that should be avoided.
+However, there are parts of Britain that you should avoid.
 These regions, generally considered to be the worst places in the UK, have never quite delivered and continue to offer little to the cultured traveller.

 Scotland is a rather special place for outdoor pursuits, particularly hunting and fishing.
 The gillies are fantastic, if somewhat monosyllabic, and both deer and salmon are available for sport.

 However, all urban areas in Scotland are frightfully uncouth no matter what the size.
 The Scots themselves are the problem, of course, largely due to a quirk of fate that has left them all dangling from the lower rungs of civilization.
 Perhaps, at some distant juncture, they will advance both mentally and physically, but for the time being they remain somewhat barbaric.
 A great shame, really.